 Pay in cash or check.
 Don’t be surprised if you see your dentist’s eyes light up if you begin or end the negotiation with “…if I pay with cash or write a check…”.
 Dentist have to pay charges to insurance companies and credit card companies.
 Save them some money (and added hassle) and it becomes much easier to get your way.

 Get professional cleaning while traveling.
 “Dental tourism” is slowing becoming more and more popular.
 And while dental cleaning isn’t expensive enough to justify traveling costs, you might consider having it done while on vacation.
-According to MEDIGO, you can find teeth cleaning for as low as $17 in Thailand or $29 in Mexico.
+According to Dental Departures, you can find teeth cleaning for as low as $17 from dentist in Thailand or $29 in Mexico.

 Mix and match these strategies with insurance, membership plans, or your dental school of choice for best results.
 Don’t look at these as independent, use them with your preferred providers and others to see how they will react.